Nikhil9989/openai-rag/README.md

 - Direct integration with Confluence to load pages and spaces
 - Support for document chunking and vector embeddings
 - Interactive query interface
-- Web UI using Streamlit (optional)
+- Web UI using Streamlit

 ## Prerequisites